-In the first column, at labels A, F and K, list the appropriate industry code that describes the three main business activities giving rise to, or underlying, the dealings carried out with international related parties.
+In the first column, at A, F and K list the appropriate industry code that describes the three main business activities giving rise to, or underlying, the dealings carried out with international related parties.
 List these codes in descending order of total dollar value.

-In the second column, at labels B, G and L, provide the values of the activities with international related parties for each of the industry codes.
+In the second column, at B, G and L provide the values of the activities with international related parties for each of the industry codes.
 The value of the activities is the total for all locations for each underlying industry code.
 If part of the value of the activities is attributable to loans, this amount should not be included in the total value for each industry code.

-Write the foreign location code-from the list provided in appendix 1-for the three principal foreign locations involved in each industry code.
+Print the foreign location code - from appendix 1 on page 13 - for the three principal foreign locations involved in each industry code.
 If there are fewer than three locations in each code, list only those applying.

 List the location codes in descending order of dollar value.
-Please note that in 2004 new 3 character alpha country codes are being used.